Roberto Burle Marx: Style

 Burle Marx's artistic style was avant-garde and modern.
 Much of his work has a sense of timelessness and perfection.
 He explored an anti-mimetic and skeptical aesthetic developed from modernism with a distinctly Brazilian style.
 His designs were also influenced by cubism and abstractionism.
 Another strong influence was Brazilian folk art.

 His aesthetics were often nature based, for example, never mixing flower colours, utilisation of big groups of the same specimen, using native plants and making a rocky field into a relaxing garden.
 He was very interested in each plant's character and what effect that has on the whole garden.
 He sought a depth in his designs by understanding how animals interacted with plants and how they bloomed, amongst other plant characteristics.
 Burle Marx had a great skill in utilising the sculptural form of plants.
 Burle Marx was mindful of the dynamic of walking through a garden.
 The sensation of mobility is an important element of experiencing his landscapes.
 He also made clever use of enormous scale, lighting and reflection particularly in his use of water.
 Burle Marx was able to extend the architecture of a building into the garden.
 He preferred to work on public spaces because, in his words, they are able to provide dignity for the masses.

-Marx's work "can be summarized in four general design concepts—the use of native tropical vegetation as a structural element of design, the rupture of symmetrical patterns in the conception of open spaces, the colorful treatment of pavements, and the use of free forms in water features" (Vaccarino 2000, p.
-17).
+Marx's work "can be summarized in four general design concepts—the use of native tropical vegetation as a structural element of design, the rupture of symmetrical patterns in the conception of open spaces, the colorful treatment of pavements, and the use of free forms in water features."
 This approach is exemplified by the Copacabana Beach promenade, where native sea breeze resistant trees and palms appear in groupings along Avenida Atlantica.
 These groupings punctuate Portuguese stone mosaics which form a giant abstract painting where no section along the promenade is the same.
 This "painting" is viewed from the balconies of hotels, and offers an ever-changing view for those driving along the beach.
-The mosaics continue the entire two and a half-mile distance of the beach.
-The water feature, in this case, is of course the ocean and beach, which is bordered by a 30-foot wide continuous scallop patterned mosaic walk (Eliovson 1991; Montero 2001).
-Copacabana Beach is "the most famous in Brazil" (Eliovson 1991 p.
-103).
+The mosaics continue the entire two-and-a-half-mile distance of the beach.
+The water feature, in this case, is of course the ocean and beach, which is bordered by a 30-foot wide continuous scallop patterned mosaic walk.
+Copacabana Beach is "the most famous in Brazil."

 Awards

 Roberto Burle Marx has received the following prizes, diplomas of merit and honorary memberships: The landscape architecture prize at the 2nd International Exhibition of Architecture (1953), title of Knight of the Order of the Crown from Belgium (1959), Diploma d’Honneur in Paris (1959), the Santos Dumont Medal of the Brazilian Government (1963), the Fine Arts Medal of The American Institute of Architects in Washington (1965), doctor of the Royal College of Art, London (1982) and an honorary doctorate from the Queen of the Netherlands.
-The Missouri Botanical Garden awarded him the Greensfelder Award and the Kentucky Botanic Garden proclaimed October 14, 1985 in his honor (Eliovson 1991).
+The Missouri Botanical Garden awarded him the Greensfelder Award and the Kentucky Botanic Garden proclaimed October 14, 1985, in his honor (Eliovson 1991).